Proposal for an optical interferometric measurement of the gravitational red-shift with satellite systems: Conclusions

 Our proposal allows for the cancellation of the first-order Doppler effect in optical red-shift experiments.
 However, this proposal still faces two important practical issues.
 First, atmospheric turbulence is a limiting factor for large-distance optical interferometry.
 However, the planned temporal delay between the two pulses is four orders of magnitude lower than the conventional millisecond threshold of the turbulence correlation time~\cite{statop}.
 As a result, both the interfering beams suffer through the same random noise that is canceled in measuring $\varphi_{\rm SC}$ and $\varphi_{\rm GS}$.
 In fact, the same scale difference was successfully exploited in~\cite{padova:16}.

 Second, the two delay lines cannot be perfectly identical.
-However, the relative precision $\delta_l := (\tau_l^{\rm SC}-\tau_l^{\rm GS})/\tau_l^{\rm GS}\lesssim \epsilon$ , which for $l=100$~m translates into the absolute difference of less than 1~mm, is experimentally achievable~\cite{Xavier2011}.
-Its value can be retrieved by monitoring in real-time the first order interference at the two MZIs with a laser of long coherence time.
-In this case the signal $S/(\omega_0\tau_l)$ gets a first-order constant offset $\delta_l$, that can be reliably estimated and eliminated by using SLR data.
-Moreover, the additional variable term of the order $\delta_l$ can be eliminated similarly to the second-order Doppler terms (see Appendix \ref{appendix_dlines}).
+However, by exploiting commercially available fiber stretchers at each MZI and by monitoring in real-time the first-order interference with a stabilization laser of long coherence time (see Appendix~\ref{appendix_details} for more details), it is possible to {phase-stabilize the two MZIs and} achieve a relative precision $\delta_l$ of the order of $10^{-6}$, which for {$l=1.2$~km} translates into an absolute difference of 1~mm. {It is worth noticing that the capability of controlling with a precision of 1~mm the relative length of two arms of 1~km of a balanced interferometer has been reported in~\cite{Xavier2011}, and this technique can be adapted to the case of unbalanced interferometers, provided an appropriate frequency reference to the two terminals (see Appendix~\ref{appendix_details}).} In this case the {measured} signal gets a constant offset $\omega_0 \tau_l \delta_l$, that can be reliably estimated and eliminated by using SLR data.
+Moreover, the additional variable term of the order $\delta_l$ can be eliminated similarly to the second-order Doppler terms (see Appendix~\ref{appendix_dlines}).

-Concluding, in this work we proposed an optical scheme to bound the violation of the EEP in the electromagnetic sector of the Standard Model.
-In this scheme the first-order Doppler effect is suppressed and the weak gravitational red-shift can be measured.
-The need of new tests of physics and the recent advancements in satellite optical technologies make this proposal both attractive and feasible with current technologies.
+Concluding, in this work we propose an optical scheme to suppress the first-order Doppler effect in order to measure the gravitational red-shift with satellite systems.
+The possibility of testing gravitational physics using optical interferometric measurements between moving terminals represents an important point in the study of Einstein theory and it can open the way to new tests of its interplay with quantum mechanics through the exploitation of quantum optical effects.
+The recent advancements in satellite optical technologies make this proposal both attractive and feasible with current technologies.